sadiejay/100-days-of-code/log.md

 ### Day 6: 17 Jan 2022
 **Yesterday recap:**

-Started on fCC RWD project
+- Started on fCC RWD project
-Tinkered with open source project in browser
+- Tinkered with open source project in browser
-Commented on fellow #100daysofcode post.
+- Commented on fellow #100daysofcode post.
-Questioned whether or not I wanted to dive into JS like this.
+- Questioned whether or not I wanted to dive into JS like this.

 <br>

 **Today's plans:**

-Work on the JS Cert with fCC
+- Work on the JS Cert with fCC
     - be ready for week 2 of bootcamp
-Complete one RWD project for fCC
+- Complete one RWD project for fCC
-Check out the #100daysofcode tag on dev.to
+- Check out the #100daysofcode tag on dev.to
-Play around with my open source issue
+-Play around with my open source issue

 <br>